randomir/envie/README.rst

 virtual env dir location in relation to code, but works best if they're near (nested or in level).

-To run you code in the closest virtual environment (in relation to script, or working dir), just say:
+For example, to run your code in the closest virtual environment (in relation to your script, or a working dir), just say:

 .. code-block:: bash